 This Hispanic Heritage Month, share quotes from Hispanic and Latinx activists, authors, public figures, and more.
 Use your company’s preferred fonts and colors to design on-brand quote graphics.

-We’ve gathered some of our favorite quotes (one for every day of Hispanic Heritage Month!) in this guide: 30 Hispanic Heritage Month Quotes for 2022.
+We’ve gathered some of our favorite quotes (one for every day of Hispanic Heritage Month!) in this guide: 30 Hispanic Heritage Month Quotes.